 Along with named properties, microdata relies heavily on the concept of "scoping."
 The simplest way to think of microdata scoping is to think about the natural parent-child relationship of elements in the DOM.
 The <html> element (see "The Root Element" on page 33) usually contains two children, <head> (see "The <head> Element" on page 34) and <body>.
 The <body> element usually contains multiple children, each of which may have child elements of its own.
-For example, your page might include an element within an <hgroup> element.
-Similarly, a data table might contain <head-ers" on page 45) within the <body> element.
-Similarly, a data table might contain <head-ers" on page 45) within the <body> element.
-Similarly, a data table might contain <head-ers" on page 45) within the <body> element for the DOM itself to provide a way to say "all the properties within this element are taken from this vocabulary."
+For example, your page might include an element within an <hgroup> element within a <header> element (see "Headers" on page 45) within the <body> element.
+Similarly, a data table might contain elements within elements within a element (within the <body>).
+Microdata reuses the hierarchical structure of the DOM itself to provide a way to say "all the properties within this element are taken from this vocabulary."
 This allows you to use several microdata vocabularies on the same page.
 You can even nest microdata vocabularies within other vocabularies, all by reusing the natural structure of the DOM.
 (I'll show multiple examples of nested vocabularies throughout this chapter.)